nerudaj/dgm-lib/Readme.md

 ## Packaging

 To create full release package, just run the make-release.bat.
 It will configure the project, build it and run the tests prior to packaging.
 If everything goes well, you will end up with `RELEASE` with zipfile with full package.

+Version bump must be performed in both `changelog.txt` and `cmake/version.cmake`.

 ## Dependencies